junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Dean slows a step.
 "They could come with us like Bobby did."
 He's amused for a second by his own thought: "We should rename the bunker to 'Ghost B&B' or something."

 To which Cas answers, "Ghosts don't need to sleep or eat, Dean."

 Sam huffs a short laugh.

 They run into Missouri at the bottom of the stairs.
 She frowns deeply, looking profoundly troubled.
 Leaning on the handrail of the stairs, hand pinched on her temple, she looks like going to collapse any second.

-The room feels cold, now that they pay attention to notice.
+The room feels even colder than last night, now that they pay attention to notice.

 Dean rushes to hold her by the arm, leading her to sit down on the last step of the stairs.
 "What's wrong?"

 "The ghosts."
 Missouri says difficultly.
 "So many of them, so much confusion, so lost.
 It must be broken now."

 The spirits of Mary and John come closer with concerned looks, their forms flickering in and out.
-Dean notices the candles they saw last night were mostly out, the ritual to steady their forms waning, must be why they are now more difficult to stay stable.
+Dean notices the candles they saw last night were mostly out, the ritual to steady their forms waning, must be why it's now more difficult for them to stay stable.

 "You mean the Vail?"
 Sam asks hurriedly.